cablehead/vanilla/docs/api.rst

    Blocks until the entire request body has been received and returns it as a single string.

+.. py:attribute:: Request.form

+    A convenience to access form url encoded data as a dictionary.
+The form data is available as a key, value mappings.
+If a key is in the form more than once, only it's last value will be available.

+.. py:attribute:: Request.form_multi

+    A convenience to access form url encoded data as a dictionary.
+The form data is available as a key, list of values mappings.

 .. py:method:: Request.reply(status, headers, body)

    Initiates a reply to this HTTP request. *status* is a tuple of (HTTP Code,